-Most of the time, you need a down payment to get a mortgage to buy a home.
+Most of the time, you need a down payment to get a mortgage.
 If you’re buying a second home, you might even need a larger down payment than your first one.
 But if you haven’t sold your home yet and you haven’t built up a large savings account in the time since you last paid a down payment, what are you supposed to do?
-If you’re looking to buy your next home before you sell your current one, or want to buy a second home, can you do it without a down payment?
+If you’re looking to buy and sell your house at the same time, or just want to buy a second home, can you do it without a down payment?

-Whether you have to relocate for a job or you’d like to buy a mountain retreat for vacations, you can do it without furnishing another down payment.
+Yes, you can buy a second home with no down payment.
 But you might need a little help.
 In this piece, we’ll explore your options for buying your next home without a second down payment — or at least a significantly smaller one than your first.

 Before you start shopping for your next home, however, it’s important to know if you can afford it.
 If you plan to sell your first home, can you afford to buy your next home before selling your first?
 Can you afford two mortgage payments?
 Remember, in addition to an extra mortgage payment, you may also have to consider costs like: